nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 2. __Resources__ (only in studies):

-3. __Dataset__ (only in assays):
-   - here the raw data is stored
+3. __Dataset__ (only in assays): here the raw data is stored

 4. __isa.study.xlsx__ or __isa.assay.xlsx__:
-    - samplesheet: here you describe the samples in details and how they have been processed
+    - samplesheet: here you describe the samples in details, how they have been processed and give them a __CMML-specific label__
     - (meta-)data

-5. __README.md__:
-    - description and notes for the specific study or assay
+5. __README.md__: description and notes for the specific study or assay

 ***